ash-project/ash/documentation/how_to/upgrade.md

 ### `private?: true` -> `public?: true`

 There is no longer a `private?` option for attributes, relationships, calculations and aggregates.
 Instead of attributes defaulting to `private?: false`, they now default to `public?: false`.
 It was too easy to add an attribute and not realize that you had exposed it over your api.
+One

 #### What you'll need to change